Code-Institute-Submissions/memorygame-5/README.md

 # Flipcard Memory Game Project
 This project is a simple game to test the users memory developed using HTML,CSS and Javascript.
+To play the game the user must flip two cards and try memorize what is on them in order to flip a pair.
+The game has three different levels for users to try.

 Here is a link to the live website: [FlipCard](https://jadeosull93.github.io/memorygame/)
 ## UX